jonnymaserati/welleng/README.md

 ```
 pip install welleng
 ```
-For developers, the repository can be cloned and locally installed by in your GitHub directory via your preferred Python env.
+For developers, the repository can be cloned and locally installed in your GitHub directory via your preferred Python env.
 ```
 git clone https://github.com/jonnymaserati/welleng.git
 cd welleng
 pip install -e .
 ```
-Make sure you include that `.` in the final line (it's not a typo) and this ensures that any changes to your development version are immediately implemented on save.
+Make sure you include that `.` in the final line (it's not a typo) as this ensures that any changes to your development version are immediately implemented on save.
 ## Quick Start
 Here's an example using `welleng` to construct a couple of simple well trajectories with `numpy`, creating survey listings for the wells with well bore uncertainty data, using these surveys to create well bore meshes and finally printing the results and plotting the meshes with the closest lines and SF data.